 ARTISTIC DIRECTOR: ADENA JACOBS

 Adena Jacobs is the artistic director of independent company Fraught Outfit.
 In 2014-15 she was Resident Director at Belvoir, and in 2012 she was Female Director in Residence at Malthouse Theatre.
-Adena has presented her work internationally at the ENO in London and Tokyo Festival.
-In March 2021, she will premiere her production of Die Troerinnen (Trojan Women) at Vienna's Burgtheatre.
+Adena has presented her work internationally at the English National Opera in London and at Tokyo Festival.
+In April 2022, her production of DIE TROERINNEN (TROJAN WOMEN) will premiere at Vienna's Burgtheatre.

 Directing credits include TITUS ANDRONICUS (Bell Shakespeare/Sydney Opera House), SALOME (English National Opera), THE HOWLING GIRLS (Sydney Chamber Opera/Carriageworks, Tokyo Festival World Competition), BOOK OF EXODUS - PART I & II (Theatre Works), THE BACCHAE (Melbourne International Arts Festival, Dark MOFO), ANTIGONE (Malthouse Theatre), WIZARD OF OZ (Belvoir), OEDIPUS REX (Belvoir), HEDDA GABLER (Belvoir), EXIL (Sydney Chamber Opera/Carriageworks), PERSONA (Theatre Works, Malthouse Theatre, Belvoir), ON THE BODILY EDUCATION OF YOUNG GIRLS (Neon/Melbourne Theatre Company), ELEKTRA (The Dog Theatre), THE CITY (Red Stitch), THIS IS FOR YOU (La Mama) and CLEANSED (Studio45/VCA).